+I saw Alastair Campbell on Nigel Farage’s LBC show on Sunday, sporting a t-shirt emblazoned with the word “Reality” and haranguing Leave voters that they’re just fantasists who believe in unicorns.
 “Unicorn” seems to be their latest buzzword.
-Peter Mandelson used it again on Radio 4, this morning, fighting to save his EU pension.
-He was explaining that we didn’t know what we voted for because we are not in touch with reality.
+Peter Mandelson used it again on Radio 4, this morning, as he explained that we didn’t know what we voted for because we are not in touch with reality.
 This from a man who had to resign from high office in this country TWICE for financial corruption.

 The lion (sun) and unicorn (moon) symbolise the alchemical Marriage of the Sun and the Moon, aka Sovereignty.
 This symbol is shown in sacred geometry as the Vesica Piscis that fruits the Seed of Life without which, there would be no reality.
 In this way, the symbol of the Lion and the Unicorn represents the thriving life of Sovereignty and thus it protects the Land and the People.

 To that end, our ancestors in Avalon left us a huge earthwork unicorn in the land to partner the giant lion at Somerton.
 His mouth is at the ancient yew tree in the Church of St Gregory in the village of Stoke Gregory.
 His horn, which is formed by the River Parrett, stretches from his third eye at Burrow Mump.

 Between these two earthworks is found the old royal town of Langport.